McKechnie Field is a charming ballpark shoehorned into a Bradenton neighborhood, where it has stood on the same ground since opening in 1923.

 The friendliness even extends to the vendors, who seem happier at McKechnie than at most places.
 Food choices are pretty good as the concession stands are manned by local restaurants, which is a nice refrain from the normal concessionaire conglomerates, like Aramark.

 The crowds at the games are polite, almost golf-like with their applause.
-Although the Pirates haven’t been a marquee draw in well over a decade, the team drew a record number of fans to Bradenton in 2006.
-But games never sell out.
-In fact, the largest crowd in McKechnie Field history (6,221 on 3/31/94) was still a few hundred people short of capacity.
+Although the Pirates haven’t been a marquee draw in well over a decade, the team has lately been drawing a record number of fans to their games in Bradenton, where it used to be that games never sold out.
+For the longest time, the largest crowd in McKechnie Field history (6,221 on 3/31/94) was still a few hundred people short of capacity.
+However in 2011, the Bucs drew a single game record crowd on three occasions, settling on their current mark of 6,644 on March 19.

 Spring training games in Bradenton are more affordable than anywhere else.
 The Pirates were the last team to have a top ticket price of under $10, as box seats were only $9 as recently as 2006.
 Despite price increases of 20 to 40 percent that went into effect for the 2007 season, McKechnie Field ticket prices are well below what most teams charge in the Grapefruit League.